 Settlement and indentations are going to occur in all mattresses.

-There often is a misconception that a mattress should look and feel as good as new even after months or years of use but this simply isn’t the case.
+There often is a misconception that a mattress should look and feel as good as new, even after months or years of use, but this simply isn’t the case.
 Similar to a good pair of leather shoes, a new mattress will ‘relax’ and take on the shape of the user.
-People are not the same size and shape, body-shaped impressions will occur.
+People are not the same size and shape, and body-shaped impressions will occur.

-At SlumberSlumber we recommend the use of mattress toppers to allow this settlement to happen slowly over time.
-The mattress topper will provide an extra layer in between you and the mattress, slowing down the indentation4.
+At SlumberSlumber, we recommend the use of mattress toppers to allow this settlement to happen slowly over time.
+The mattress topper will provide an extra layer between you and the mattress, slowing down the indentation

 You can find out more in our Bed Buying Guide.